 Another reason why being a full-time, stay-at-home mom was harder for me than being a working mom: cleaning.

 I am a person who loves clean and clear spaces and surfaces.
-Clutter can make me feel stress in my body, such as tension, mild headaches, and shortness of breath.
-I don’t know if it’s the visual chaos that bothers me or just knowing that likely I will be the one tasked with cleaning it up (unless my husband is around, then he helps).
-But visual messes—a common and natural occurrence when you have children, especially toddlers—is hard for me.
+Clutter can make me feel stress in my body, such as tension, mild headaches, and shortness of breath.1 I don’t know if it’s the visual chaos that bothers me or just knowing that I will likely be tasked with cleaning it up (unless my husband is around, then he helps).
+But visual messes—a common and natural occurrence when you have children, especially toddlers—are hard for me.

-I am happy to pick up a few things, wipe my kids’ mouths, change their diaper, load the dishwasher or wipe down the bathroom, but I can’t follow my kids around and just focus on cleaning up after them all the time.
+I am happy to pick up a few things, wipe my kids’ mouths, change their diapers, load the dishwasher, or wipe down the bathroom, but I can’t follow my kids around and focus on cleaning up after them all the time.
 And they make a lot of messes.
 They are all-in hands-on kids.
 It drives me crazy if I focus my entire energy on cleaning up.
-I have trouble finding serenity when my world looks like a Jackson Pollack painting.
+I have trouble finding serenity when my world resembles a Jackson Pollack painting.
 So what to do?

 I Tried to Be the Chill, Cool Mom.

 For a while, I wanted to be that cool mom who is chill about messes.
-Maybe she picks up here and there, or, if her kids are old enough asks them to help out.
-But she doesn’t raise her voice and doesn’t seem fazed by it all.
+Maybe she picks up here and there or asks them to help if her kids are old enough.
+But she doesn’t raise her voice or seem fazed by it all.
 She just smiles and goes about her business.
-I don’t know if this woman exists, but I feel like she does and I just love her so much.
+I don’t know if this woman exists, but I feel like she does, and I love her so much.
 Maybe I can become her one day.
-All I know is that I’m not there yet, and so I decided to hire an amazing woman instead to watch my kids while I work and also help me with housework.
+I know that I’m not there yet, so I decided to hire an amazing woman instead to watch my kids while I work and help me with housework.

 My nanny is phenomenal—she’s honest, trustworthy, kind, and a darn hard worker.
 She keeps my house in order visually when she’s here and lovingly cares for my babies.
 As a result of my house being cleaner and more visually ordered, I breathe easier.
 I really do.
-And when I’m playing with my kiddos, I am much more able to be in the present knowing that I have another person who will help me clean up after them.
+And when I’m playing with my kiddos, I am much more able to be in the present, knowing that I have another person to help me clean up after them.

 Do Your Thing, Mama!

-There are so many ways to do this “mom thing” right.
-But I think the key is making sure that you, mama, are making choices that fulfill your deepest needs.
-Some women are completely content with being a full-time, stay-at-home mom.
-And some moms are happier being a full-time working mom.
+There are so many ways to do this “mom thing,” right.
+But I think the key is making sure you, mama, make choices that fulfill your deepest needs.
+Some women are entirely content with being full-time, stay-at-home moms.
+And some moms are happier being full-time working moms.
 Then there are the in-betweens.
-For this mama—going back to work part-time has been an awesome choice.
+For this mama, returning to work part-time has been an awesome choice.
 I am happier.
 My family is happier.
 And that is what’s most important.